- Attention: O & A-levels Students, don't wait till February 2014, Apply now for Au...

 - International Foundation Year from Lancaster University with guaranteed Scholarship ...

-- Explore the Study opportunities in the UK, Apply now for May & September 20...
+- Explore the Study opportunities in the UK, Apply now for September 2013 Session...

 In the excitement of arriving in a new country, it can be easy to become distracted and misplace things, especially as you get on and off planes, trains and coaches.